matthiasn/talk-transcripts/Hickey_Rich/ClojureConcurrency.md

 evaporator is going to be evaporating things, this renderer is going to get a consistent view of the world when it does this `dosync` and runs through the places.
 Always.
 You will never see two ants in one cell.
-You will never see a little criss-cross of ants.
+You will never see a little crisscross of ants.
 If you counted the ants, they would all be there.

 And you will have to trust me on that, but that is the deal.
 So we will not be holding the transaction open while we are painting,